 “…From an engineering point of view, it is impossible to fix bugs in multiple source code branches.
 If we would have to do this, we would never be able to implement a major redesign.
 Major redesigns are required now and then to be able to fix bugs and add features fast.”

-Nothing communicates your attitude towards your users better than the way you handle exceptions and error messages.
+Nothing communicates your attitude towards your users better than the way you handle exceptions and errors.
 As soon as something goes wrong with your application the user is at a heightened emotional state and is the most impressionable.
-Some software products, including the leading market applications, have developed a bad reputations for having cryptic error messages that are impossible to resolve, leaving the user feeling helpless and outraged.
+Some software products, including some of leading market applications, have developed a bad reputations for having cryptic error messages that are impossible to resolve, leaving the user feeling helpless and outraged.

 The worst offenders include fortune teller style messages that inform you (not without irony) that you are about to lose all of your work because the application has encountered an unknown problem and needs to shot down.